Orchestration Options: LangChain, LlamaIndex, and Beyond

 LangChain

-An open-source framework for building applications with LLMs, providing tools for chaining prompts, managing memory, connecting to external tools, and building AI agents.
+An open-source framework for building applications powered by large language models, providing tools for chaining prompts, managing memory, connecting to external tools, and creating AI agents.

 LlamaIndex